Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 plt.tight_layout()
 plt.show()
 ```
 This gives you a quick look at the variety of faces in the dataset.
-Remember that each one of these images is a single point in a 4096-dimensional space.

 #### Fit PCA and look at variance explained
 Here we fit PCA to the full dataset.
 We will look at how much of the total variance is explained as we add more and more components.